-A combined Underground Project and Open Pit Project scenario was prepared to provide an overview of the whole property economic analysis, although decisions to advance the stand-alone Underground and Open Pit Projects may be made at different times in a phased development approach.
+A combined Underground Project and Open Pit Project scenario was prepared to provide an overview of the whole property economic analysis, although decisions to advance the Underground and Open Pit Projects may be made at different times in a phased development approach.

-For the purpose of this combined scenario, the timeline for the Underground Project is set with production commencing at the end 2019 (the Underground Project is now in the construction stage) and the Open Pit Project timeline assumes that construction starts in 2021 with production ramping up in 2023.
+For the purpose of this combined scenario, the timeline for the Underground Project referred to in the April 2019 Technical Report assumed production commencing at the end of 2019 (the Underground Project is now in the production stage and undergoing a re-start of operations) and the Open Pit Project timeline assumed that construction starts in 2021 with production ramping up in 2023.
+The Company has paused work on the Open Pit Project as it dedicates its management and financial resources to the successful restart of the Underground Project.

-Economic input assumptions draw for the details provided throughout this study for each stand-alone Underground and Open Pit Project component of the Property.
-The results are based on a combination or production, revenue, costs and cashflows as in each stand-alone economic model.
+Economic input assumptions draw from the details provided throughout the April 2019 Technical Report for each Underground and Open Pit Project component of the Property.
+The results are based on a combination of production, revenue, costs and cashflows as in each economic model.
 The "Combined NPVs" in the table below are the arithmetic sum of the individual case NPVs.
 However, note that the NPVs have differing start dates and will not match the NPV of the combined annual net cashflows.